 Garden City Is For Kids

 Your next kid-friendly weekend adventure will take you to four square miles of outdoor fun, indoor play, and enough pizza and sugar to satisfy even the most discerning 9-year-old.
 Garden City is packed with fun destinations for children, including can’t miss summer events and year-round entertainment.
-Plus, the whole family can play safe: most Garden City businesses require masks for entry.
+Plus, the whole family can play safe.
 No need to plot your course — we’ve done the work for you!

 Breakfast at Pastry Perfection